 Each child is recognised as having different abilities and aptitudes.
 Children are encouraged to make individual progress during music lessons through a range of activities, irrespective of their starting level.

 Every Thursday, we have a whole school singing assembly.
-Sometimes we learn new songs (some with actions!) and sometimes we practice old ones, then we start or end all of our other assemblies in the week with a song to put us in a good mood and set us up for the day!
+Sometimes we learn new songs with Makaton and sometimes we practice old ones, then we start or end all of our other assemblies in the week with a song to put us in a good mood and set us up for the day!
 Singing really is an integral part of our school day at Greenfields.